dstanesc/O-O-O-O-O-O-O/README.md

 ![](./img/byte-array-chunking.png)

 Each chunk is identified by its content-identifier (CID).
 The CID is a cryptographic hash (such SHA-256) of the chunk content.
 The chunk information is organized in a cid-by-offset search index so that data associated with ranges in the byte array can be accessed extremely efficient - O(1).
 The records have a fixed size of 40 bytes.
-The first 4 bytes represent the relative chunk offset in the byte array.
+The first 4 bytes represent the relative chunk offset in the logical byte array.
 The next 36 bytes are the CID:

 ![](./img/chunk-index-record.png)